drmortalwombat/oscar64/README.md

 	0934 BCC $0925

+### Striped arrays

+The 6502 has no real address registers for indirect/offset addressing and no native multiply instruction.
+Accessing array elements of structs or integers is thus more expensive than on most other processors.
+The index registers and the byte structure of the processor work nice with arrays of byte that are up to 256 elements in size.
+An array of structs (or 16 bit integers/pointers) could thus be split into individual arrays of bytes for each element, allowing fast access using the index registers.
+Oscar supports this layout with the __striped storage qualifier.

+	int array[8];

+The memory layout of this array will be

+	LHLHLHLHLHLHLHLH

+so the compiler has to multiply the index by two to access each element.
+A striped layout

+	__striped int array[8];

+will result in this memory structure:

+	LLLLLLLLHHHHHHHH

+so the compiler can use absolute with index to access each element.

+Similar for a struct:

+	struct A {char x; char y; char z} a[5];

+	xyzxyzxyzxyzxyz

+	__striped struct A {char x; char y; char z} a[5];

+	xxxxxyyyyyzzzzz

+The downside of this layout is the inability to have a native pointer to reference one of the elements.
+The pointer would have to know the memory layout of the array.
+Oscar borrows the "auto" keyword from C++ to enable some of this functionality:

+	auto pa = a + 4;
+	pa-> x = 1;

+This feature is still experimental and only a benefit, if the array has not more than 256 elements.

 ### Marking functions as native

 Routines can be marked to be compiled to 6502 machine code with the native pragma: